IonQ Inc (IONQ) Shares Up Despite Recent Market Volatility - News Heater

 Many brokerage firms have already submitted their reports for IONQ stocks, with Craig Hallum repeating the rating for IONQ by listing it as a “Buy.”
 The predicted price for IONQ in the upcoming period, according to Craig Hallum is $21 based on the research report published on August 11, 2023 of the current year 2023.

-Volatility was left at 7.44%, however, over the last 30 days, the volatility rate increased by 6.08%, as shares surge +21.91% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -11.05% lower at present.
+Volatility was left at 6.38%, however, over the last 30 days, the volatility rate increased by 7.10%, as shares surge +22.38% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +1.63% upper at present.

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at IONQ starting from Monroe Christopher, who sale 200,000 shares at the price of $10.75 back on Jun 01.
-After this action, Monroe Christopher now owns 2,056,254 shares of IonQ Inc, valued at $2,150,000 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at IONQ starting from Alameddine Rima, who sale 73,447 shares at the price of $13.21 back on Dec 11.
+After this action, Alameddine Rima now owns 646,553 shares of IonQ Inc, valued at $970,396 using the latest closing price.

 Stock Fundamentals for IONQ